akamai/cli/README.md

 5. Move the binary (`akamai` or `akamai.exe`) in to your `$PATH`.

+### API credentials

+Akamai-branded packages use the standard EdgeGrid authentication with the `.edgerc` file.
+By default, the CLI looks for credentials in your `$HOME` directory.

+You can override both the file location or the credentials section by passing the `--edgerc` or `--section` flags to each command.

+To set up your `.edgerc` file, see [Get Started with APIs](#https://developer.akamai.com/api/getting-started#setup).

 ## Upgrade to a newer version

 Unless you installed Akamai CLI with Homebrew, you can enable automatic check for updates when you run Akamai CLI v0.3.0 or later for the first time.

 If a new version is available, CLI prompts you to download it.
+Akamai CLI automatically checks the `SHA256` signature of the new version to verify it is not corrupt.
 After the update, your original command is executed using the new version.

 For information on manual upgrade and the supported Homebrew command, see `akamai upgrade`.